-For many people around the world the Christmas season lends itself to fireplaces, mulled wine and snow, but the experience where we live in northern Australia is totally different.
+For many people around the world the Christmas season lends itself to fireplaces, mulled wine and snow, but the experience where we live in Townsville in the north of Australia is totally different.

 The Rainy Season is hot and humid.

 December is rainy season where mushrooms pop up overnight, frangipani trees are in flower and Bird of Paradise plants bloom.
 The Strelitzia earned this nick-name from it’s flower’s similarity to the plumage of the Bird of Paradise.